Kiyoshi364/websemantica/docs/main.typ

 likewise,
 the predicate ```pl female(P)``` indicates that ```pl P``` is female.
-These predicates is represented in @fig:familytree: the arrows points from the parent to the child, males are drawn in a box, and females are drawn in an oval.

 Before looking at the rules of @prog:familytree-pl we will take a look at queries